[Third] Sugae Masumi walked in Oga Peninsula - Encountered a major earthquake [Akita Prefecture]

 - Published by Heibonsha Masumi Sugae Travelogue 5 Edited and translated by Takeshi Uchida and Tsuneichi Miyamoto Published on August 9, 2000

-Walking along the southern part of Oga Peninsula from west to east
+Walking from west to east across the southern part of the Oga Peninsula

-``Camellia Shiraiwa'', which Masumi described as shaped like a mushroom
+"Camellia White Rock" which Masumi described as shaped like a maitake mushroom

-In addition to white, there are also many green rocks (green tough) in the area.
-This is also a type of volcanic gravel tuff, the same as Camellia Shiraiwa, and the substances contained in the body have been changed to green due to the influence of water heated by underground magma.
+In addition to white, green rocks (green tuff) can also be seen scattered around the area.
+This is also a type of volcanic lapilli tuff, like the Camellia White Rock, and the substances contained in it have turned green due to the influence of water heated by magma underground

 INFORMATON

-- Location: Funakawa Minato Tsubaki, Oga City, Akita Prefecture
+- Location: Funakawa Port, Tsubaki, Oga City, Akita Prefecture

 - Phone number: 0185-24-4700 (Oga City Tourism Association)